2003 Pacific typhoon season: Severe Tropical Storm Koni (Gilas)

-Koni originated from a tropical depression situated within the monsoon trough to the east of the Philippines on July 15.
-Tracking westward, intensification was slow and the system remained a tropical depression as it moved across the central Philippines on July 17.
-Upon moving into the South China Sea, conditions allowed for quicker strengthening, and the cyclone reached tropical storm status on July 18 before reaching its peak intensity with maximum sustained winds of 110 km/h, making it a severe tropical storm.
+A tropical depression formed the east of the Philippines on July 15 within the monsoon trough.
+It moved across the central Philippines as a tropical depression on July 17.
+Soon after moving into the South China Sea, the cyclone reached tropical storm status on July 18.
+A day later, Koni reached peak intensity with maximum sustained winds of 110 km/h, making it a severe tropical storm.
 However, atmospheric conditions began to deteriorate as Koni made landfall on Hainan on July 21, weakening the system.
-The tropical storm continued to weaken as it moved over the Gulf of Tonkin prior to a final landfall near Hanoi, Vietnam the following day.
-Tracking inland, the combination of land interaction and wind shear caused Koni to dissipate over Laos on July 23.
+Koni weakened further as it moved over the Gulf of Tonkin, prior to a final landfall near Hanoi, Vietnam the following day.
+Tracking inland, Koni dissipates over Laos on July 23.

 Shortly after development, Koni tracked through the Philippines, killing two people.
 After moving into the South China Sea, turbulence produced by the storm resulted in an aviation incident involving a commercial airliner off the western Philippines.
 Three of the plane's occupants received minor injuries.
 In Hainan, Koni caused heavy rainfall, peaking at 189 mm at a station on Wuzhi Mountain.
 The rains resulted in the collapse of 1,400 homes and an estimated CN¥140.27 million (US$16.9 million) in direct economic losses.
 Effects were worst in Vietnam, where three people were killed.
 Widespread power outages occurred, and strong winds resulted in agricultural and infrastructural damage, particularly in Vietnam's northern provinces.

-Tropical Depression Ineng

-In July 30, the PAGASA briefly issued advisories on Tropical Depression Ineng off the east coast of Mindanao.
-The depression dissipated the next day, causing about P8 million (PHP, US$145,000) in damage.